 - An ideal island and nature park for trekking, snorkelling or a day on the beach.
 Ferry boats take you each day to the island; a beach we strongly recommend is La Pelosa.

 - A coastal city worth a visit for the medieval Basilica of San Simplicio and a sea front with many cafés and restaurants.
 For those keen on archaeology, the Olbia Museum offers war ships and remains of nuraghic civilisation.

 The inland of the Southern part of the island is dominated by a vast green plain called Campidano.
 The shoreline here is more heterogeneous.
 The coast is quite regular and it features many long sandy beaches, less crowded than in the North, even during the high season.

 Many beaches in Sardinia are so spectacular that recall those of the Caribbean islands.
 Cagliari, the capital city of Sardinia, is located right in the middle of the Southern coast.
-Both East and West of Cagliari there are some wonderful beach resorts, such as Chia and Santa Margherita di Pula to the West, and Villasimius and Costa Rei to the East.
+Both East and West of Cagliari there are some wonderful beach resorts, such as Chia and Santa Margherita di Pula to the West, and Villasimius, Costa Rei and Ogliastra to the East.

 Your travel style